Jet Direct Mortgage

 Although they have stricter guidelines, a conventional loan will typically save a borrower more money over the duration of their loan.

-The minimum down payment required for an FHA loan is 3.5%.
-There are some conventional mortgages that will allow a down payment as low as 3%, but they are often designated for borrowers with a high amount of savings.
+FHA loans can provide up to is 96.5%.
+There are some conventional mortgages that will allow financing up to 97%, but they are often designated for borrowers with a high amount of savings.

-FHA loans are significantly easier to qualify for, with a minimum credit score requirement of 580 to be eligible for a 3.5% down payment.
-Those with a lower score might qualify for an FHA loan with a 10% down payment.
+FHA loans are significantly easier to qualify for, with a minimum credit score requirement of 580 to be eligible for 96.5% financing.
+Those with a lower score might qualify for an FHA loan with 90% financing.

 When it comes to conventional mortgages, most lenders prefer a credit score over 700, though many lenders will accept credit scores around 640.
 In general, the higher your credit score the lower your interest rate will be.